martintrojer/carddown/README.md

 ## Features

   - Scans your notes for flashcards with facts that you want to remember.
-  - Keeps tracks of flashcards by hash of its contents, thus supports files being edited and cards moved around.
+  - Keeps track of flashcards by hash of its contents, thus supporting files being edited and cards moved around.
-  - Extracted cards and meta-data are stored in a separate folder, the original files are never not modified.
+  - Extracted cards and meta-data are stored in a separate folder, the original files are never modified.
   - Supports tags, enabling specific study sessions.
   - Supports multiple [spaced-repetition](https://en.wikipedia.org/wiki/Spaced_repetition) algorithms.
   - No dependencies, fast, human-readable non-binary formats.